quasarframework/quasar/docs/src/pages/quasar-cli-webpack/developing-ssr/ssr-upgrade-guide.md

   ]
   ```
 4. You will then have to port the old logic by using the SSR middleware files, which should be really easy (since you'll end up copy-pasting most of the old code into the middleware files).
-5. Review quasar.config.js > ssr properties.
+5. Review quasar.config file > ssr properties.
 Most of the old props have been removed and replaced by [new ones](/quasar-cli-webpack/developing-ssr/configuring-ssr#quasar-config-js).

-Also remember that the files that you create in the `src-ssr/middlewares` folder need to also be declared under quasar.config.js > ssr > middlewares.
+Also remember that the files that you create in the `src-ssr/middlewares` folder need to also be declared under quasar.config file > ssr > middlewares.
 This is because their order matters, just like how the order of applying any Expressjs middleware matters too.
 You can use the `$ quasar new ssrmiddleware <name>` command to speed things up.

 Always keep the original `render` middleware as last one in the list.

 ### Tips

-* You might want to check out the [new configuration](/quasar-cli-webpack/developing-ssr/configuring-ssr) properties available through quasar.config.js > ssr.
+* You might want to check out the [new configuration](/quasar-cli-webpack/developing-ssr/configuring-ssr) properties available through quasar.config file > ssr.
 * You might want to check out the [ssrContext](/quasar-cli-webpack/developing-ssr/ssr-context) page which describes in detail what properties you can use from it.
 * You might want to check out the [SSR Production Export](/quasar-cli-webpack/developing-ssr/ssr-production-export) page which describes in detail what the production-export.js/ts can do for you.